For more information on Australia and news on High Commission activities and events, visit our Facebook page Australia in Brunei Darussalam.

-Passports and notarial services are available by appointment only.
-Clients should not attend the High Commission without an appointment except in a genuine emergency.
+Passports, consular and notarial services are available by appointment only: Clients should not attend the High Commission without an appointment except in a genuine emergency.
 Appointments are available 8:30 am to 12:00 noon (Monday, Tuesday and Friday – except designated public holidays).

 The Australian High Commission, Bandar Seri Begawan, encourages all Australians living in or visiting Brunei Darussalam to register on the Smartraveller website.
 The registration information you provide will help us to contact you in an emergency.

 You may also wish to subscribe to alerts.
 This is a free email service to provide you with the latest updates to our travel advice.

 Would you like to be invited to High Commission events?

 Australians wishing to register socially with the Australian High Commission to be kept updated of our events, such as Australia Day and ANZAC Day, should complete the Australian Community Outreach form and send it to email@example.com.
 You can also stay up to date with everything the High Commission is doing by following us on our Facebook page, Australia in Brunei Darussalam.

 Did you Study in Australia?
 The High Commission likes to stay connected with graduates of all Australian educational institutions.
 If you have completed high school, university, in service training or other education in Australia please fill out the Alumni Registration Form and email it to firstname.lastname@example.org to stay informed about tailored events and opportunities.